NETWAYS/advanced-puppet-training/sections/functions/07_puppetcode.md

       }
     }

-* New in Puppet 4
+* Introduced in Puppet 4
 * Always a return value function
 * Useable like every builtin or custom function
 * Located in a modules subfolder `functions`